Lunenburg Courthouse Historic District

 Overall, Lunenburg County's history is marked by its agricultural heritage, significant contributions to the American Revolution, and economic growth through various industries.
 Today, the county continues to preserve its history and heritage, attracting visitors with its historic sites, museums, and charming rural landscapes.

-This timeline provides a condensed summary of the historical journey of Lunenburg County, Virginia.
+This timeline provides a concise overview of the key events in the history of Lunenburg County, Virginia.

 • 1727 - Lunenburg County was established by the House of Burgesses of the Colony of Virginia.